 Online classes are no more or less difficult than campus classes – just different.

-As one SNHU grad points out: “The assignments are definitely challenging, but they’re manageable.”
-From the support of your academic advisors and instructors, to tutoring services and the writing center, and even technology assistance from the SNHU Help Desk, we’re here to help when you need it.
+From the support of your academic advisors and instructors to tutoring services and the writing center, and even technology assistance from the SNHU Help Desk, we’re here to help when you need it.

 Do online classes meet at certain times?

 In most cases, online classes at SNHU don't meet at all.
-That’s one of the reasons so many people are opting to become an online student.
+That’s one of the reasons so many people are opting to become online students.
 You can do each week’s assignments on your schedule, turning them in at specified deadlines throughout the week – typically Thursday and Sunday nights.

 Are all programs 100% online?

 While many SNHU programs can be completed 100% online, there are exceptions.
 Aside from traditional campus degree programs, a few may require blended learning (both online and in-person classes).
-Our master’s in counseling is one such example.
+Our master’s in counseling and low-residency MFA are two such examples.